-The Baby Badger Network (BBN) is a collaboration between Wisconsin healthcare providers to increase access to genomic testing for critically ill neonates in Wisconsin NICUs.
+The Baby Badger Network (BBN) is a collaboration between Wisconsin healthcare providers to increase access to genomic testing for critically ill infants in Wisconsin NICUs.
 The information on this page is intended for BBN Participants, but others may find it useful.

 Principal Investigators